AegirFinance/dfinity-examples/motoko/icrc2-swap/README.md

 ## Features

-- **Deposit Tokens**: Users can deposit tokens into the contract to be ready for swapping.
+- **Deposit Tokens**: Users can deposit tokens into the canister to be ready for swapping.
 - **Swap Tokens**: Users can swap the tokens for each other.
 This is implemented in a very simple naive 1:1 manner.
 The point is just to demonstrate some